HoeenCoder/Universal-Backup/docs.md

 > `lhstop | lhresume`

 Pauses/Unpauses the current lighthouse session.
-When the session is paused, messages and lynches will not work.
+When the session is paused, messages and votes will not work.
 Requires %.

-> `l | ul <player>`
+> `v | uv <player>`

-Lynches or unlynches the player.
+Votes or unvotes the player.
 The user must be a player in the current lighthouse game.

-> `lynches`
+> `votes`

-Shows the current lynch counts.
+Shows the current votes counts.
 Requires %.

-> `modlynches`
+> `modvotes`

-Shows the current lynch counts non anonymously.
+Shows the current votes counts non anonymously.
 Should only be used in emergencies.

 > `logs`